Rhode Island College

 Part-Time, non-degree and Graduate Students:

 Part-time, non-degree and graduate students carrying a minimum of six (6) credit hours are encouraged to enroll in the Rhode Island College Student Accident and Sickness Insurance Plan.
-A summary of benefits accompanies this letter.
-To purchase coverage, you may enroll on-line at www.universityhealthplans.com, and click on “Rhode Island College” and then the Accident & Sickness Plan Option, where you will be given the prompt “Enroll”.
+To purchase coverage, you may enroll on-line at www.universityhealthplans.com, and click on “Rhode Island College” and then “Enrollment Form”.
 You may enroll on-line and pay by credit card, or you may download the application and mail it in with a check for payment.
-Please note that the enrollment deadline date for the Fall Semester is September 21, 2013, and no enrollment will be accepted after this date.
+Please note that the enrollment deadline date for Fall Semester is September 21, 2015 and no enrollment will be accepted after this date.

 If you have any questions regarding this policy and its terms, please contact University Health Plans, Inc. at 1-800-437-6448.